kyungjae-lee/engineers-notebook/operating-systems/concurrency-and-mutual-exclusion-principles-of-concurrency.md

 * **Race condition**

   A situation in which multiple threads or processes read and write a shared data item, and the final result depends on the relative timing of their execution.
+Race condition is caused by the **non-determinism** (i.e., in a multi-threaded concurrent environment, the order in which each instruction will be interleaved is non-deterministic).
 For example,

   ```c
   int count = 10;	// shared variable